exploratory-io/book/user-defined-model-function.md

 }
 ```

+Here are some explanation on the code above.

-Please note that **x** is the model object and these functions are expected to return a **data frame**.
-Usually, glance returns one row data frame with statistical values and tidy returns data frame with multiple rows, but it is just a conventional rule.
+- **x** is the model object and these functions are expected to return a **data frame**.
+- Usually, glance returns one row data frame with statistical values and tidy returns data frame with multiple rows, but it is just a conventional rule.
+- `...` argument is necessary to avoid errors even if you don't really need extra arguments.

 ## Apply Model Function to a Data Frame